3 dead, 8 injured after shooting in Fort Worth, Texas parking lot

 Some of the victims were brought to hospitals in private vehicles and the rest by ambulance.

-Police said it's believed ten victims were adults and the other is a juvenile.
+Police said it's believed 10 victims were adults and the other is a juvenile.

 There were no reports of any arrests and the reason for the gunfire wasn't immediately clear.